josephmasongsong/blog-gocobuy/_drafts/cobuy-greater-seattle-housing-market-update-jan-2019.md

 permalink: greater-seattle-housing-market-update-jan-2019-2

 ---
-### “An investment in knowledge pays the best interest.“
+An investment in knowledge pays the best interest.

 \-Benjamin Franklin